 Deliverables Due date 1.
 Participate in inter and intra-departmental meetings and workshops on issues relevant to fisheries management.
 Ongoing 2.
 Liaise within the Fisheries and Aquaculture Division, with SARDI Aquatic Sciences, other parts of PIRSA and other State and Commonwealth agencies on matters relevant to fisheries management.
 Ongoing 3.
 Liaise within PIRSA, with other government agencies and with industry representatives in implementing decisions relevant to fisheries management.
 Ongoing 4.
 Conduct regular assessment or review of existing management arrangements for fisheries management, including analysis of statistical information on fisheries and interactions with threatened, endangered and protected species.
-November 2022 5.
+November 2023 5.
 Implement Management Plan for the South Australian Commercial Abalone fisheries under the Fisheries Management Act 2007.
 Ongoing 6.
 Implement initiatives to recover the Blacklip abalone stocks in Kangaroo Island.
 Ongoing Support consideration of appropriate arrangements to monitor the recovery of Blacklip stocks around Kangaroo Island.
 Work with industry to identify initiatives to support the recovery of Blacklip abalone stocks at Kangaroo Island.
 7. Coordinate consultation with fishery stakeholders through established comanagement processes.
-Ongoing For TACC setting; October 2022 PreTACC Meeting (if requested) November 2022 TACC Meeting 8.
+Ongoing For TACC setting; October 2023 PreTACC Meeting (if requested) November 2023 TACC Meeting 8.
 Participate in industry liaison in the field and on vessels to strengthen fishery management knowledge and understanding and develop rapport with licence holders and divers.
-Ongoing 9.
-Participate in industry development initiatives related to fisheries management to progress implementation of under and overs catch of quota into legislation.
-October 2022 10.
+Ongoing 10.
 Attend to general correspondence and enquiries relevant to the CZAF.
 Ongoing 11.
 Provide advice to Minister in relation to the management of fisheries and Ministerial correspondence.
 Ongoing 12.
 Communicate on fisheries management issues to key stakeholder groups and the broader community.
-Ongoing
+Ongoing 13 Include investigation of Number of masters allowed on licence 30 Nov 2023